From 5 April 2021, the cost of renting a home from us is going to increase by 1.5%.

 Why is my rent increasing?

-We’ve now reached the end of this four years so we (and all other housing associations) are able to increase our rent in line with the new ‘rent standard’ set by the government.
-This comes into action from 1 April 2020, and we can increase our rents by up to CPI (the Consumer Price Index inflation measure) plus 1%.
+Last year we reached the end of this four years so we (and all other housing associations) are able to increase our rent in line with the new ‘rent standard’ set by the government.
+This came into action from 1 April 2020, and we can increase our rents by up to CPI (the Consumer Price Index inflation measure) plus 1%.

 Increasing rent costs means we can continue to invest in our homes and build new ones.
 It also means we can continue offering all the services we do as your landlord.